HobanLab/QUBR_GenGeoEcoDemoCorr/README.md

 Aspect was recategorized for 4 cardinal directions (N,E,S,W) and 8 directions (N,NE,etc.).
 We used 250 m resolution soil rasters from [Soil Grids](https://soilgrids.org/) to extract the soil metrics.
 We included 22 soil metrics at 0-5 and 100-200 cm (clay, silt, and sand content, pH, organic carbon density, cation exchange capacity, bulk density, sand/silt field capacity (volume of water at -10 kPa), clay/loam field capacity (volume of water at -33 kPa), permanent wilting point (volume of water at -1500 kPa), soil organic carbon).
 We also added four soil metrics: sand available water and clay/loam available water at 0-5 and 100-200 cm.
 Available water columns are produced by subtracting field capacity by permanent wilting point.
 Finally, we processed the spatial, size/shape, and soil data of the 20 known QUBR population locations.
 We transformed the data to UTM 12 N. We generated a
 7,000 km buffer shapefile around the population points in which we cropped the soil metric rasters and extracted the population soil metrics.

-**There are 5 main types of dataframes created in this script:**
+**There are 5 main types of dataframes created in [Data_Processing_Script.R](./analyses/Data_Processing_Script.R) script for the use of the subsequent hypothesis scripts:**

 1) *fixed_field_data_processed_sf_trans_coordinates* (the processed spatial/size/shape data for individual trees)
         This dataframe was then filtered for each population, i.e. LM_fixed_field_data_processed